NVIDIA/FasterTransformer/docs/models/megatron-530b-model.md

 `model['model']['language_model']['encoder']['final_layernorm.bias']`
 `model['model']['word_embeddings_for_head']['weight']`

-In different pipeline paralle rank, they use `0` as start number of layer id.
+In different pipeline parallel rank, they use `0` as start number of layer id.

 ## Details